1. general principles / scope of application

 4.1 The contracting parties undertake to be loyal to each other.

-4.2 The contractual partners mutually undertake to take precautions suitable to prevent the independence of the commissioned third parties and employees of the Contractor from being jeopardized.
-The Client shall refrain from making offers to these persons for employment or the assumption of its own orders.
+4.2 The contractual partners mutually undertake to take precautions that are suitable to prevent the independence of the commissioned third parties and employees of the User from being jeopardized.
+The contracting party shall refrain from making offers to these persons for employment or the assumption of its own orders.

 5. reporting / reporting obligation

-5.1 The Contractor undertakes to regularly report to the Client on its work, that of its employees and, if applicable, that of commissioned third parties in accordance with the progress of the work.
+5.1 The User undertakes to regularly report to the Contractual Partner on its order-related work, that of its employees and, if applicable, that of commissioned third parties in accordance with the progress of the work.

-5.2 The Client shall receive the final report within a reasonable period of time, i.e., depending on the type of consulting assignment, after two to four weeks from the completion of the assignment.
+5.2 The contracting party shall receive the final report within a reasonable period of time, i.e. two to four weeks after completion of the order, depending on the type of order.

-5.3 The Contractor shall be free from instructions in the production of the agreed work and shall act at its own discretion and on its own responsibility.
+5.3 The User shall be free from instructions in the production of the agreed work and shall act at its own discretion and under its own responsibility.
 He is not bound to any particular place of work or working hours.

 6. protection of intellectual property

-6.1 The copyrights to the works created by the Contractor and its employees and commissioned third parties (in particular offers, reports, analyses, expert opinions, organizational plans, programs, performance specifications, drafts, calculations, drawings, data carriers, etc.) shall remain with the Contractor.
-They may be used by the client during and after termination of the contractual relationship exclusively for purposes covered by the contract.
-In this respect, the Client shall not be entitled to reproduce and/or distribute the Work(s) without the Contractor’s express consent, unless the purpose of the Agreement so provides.
+6.1 The copyrights to the works created by the User and its employees and commissioned third parties (in particular offers, reports, analyses, expert opinions, organizational plans, programs, performance descriptions, drafts, calculations, drawings, data carriers, etc.) shall remain with the User.
+They may be used by the contractual partner during and after termination of the contractual relationship exclusively for purposes covered by the contract.
+In this respect, the Contractual Partner is not entitled to reproduce and/or distribute the work(s) without the express consent of the User, unless the purpose of the contract provides for this.

-6.2 The Client’s violation of these provisions shall entitle the Contractor to immediately terminate the contractual relationship prematurely and to assert other statutory claims, in particular for injunctive relief and/or damages.
+6.3 The Contractual Partner’s breach of these provisions shall entitle the User to immediately terminate the contractual relationship prematurely and to assert other statutory claims, in particular for injunctive relief and/or damages.

 7. warranty